Detective: Alex Jones 'most dangerous' type of attack denier - NewsBreak

 Court records show that Jones’ Infowars store, which sells nutritional supplements and survival gear, made more than $165 million between 2015 and 2018.
 Jones has also urged listeners on his Infowars program to donate money.

-The Texas trial begins about two months after a gunman killed 19 children and two teachers at Robb Elementary School in Uvalde, which is about 145 miles (235 kilometers) southwest of Austin.
+The tribal began Monday in Austin, Texas — where Jones lives and broadcasts his show — following months of delays.
+It also comes about two months after a gunman killed 19 children and two teachers at Robb Elementary School in Uvalde, which is about 145 miles (235 kilometers) southwest of Austin.
 It was the deadliest school shooting since Sandy Hook.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.